Thomas Tegento: Telling Stories That Matter

 What has it been like working alongside the Kyoto creative team?

 It has been a wonderful opportunity to learn from both Stephen and Justin with their professional team throughout this really intense creative journey.
-The way they compliment each other on such a tough subject is unbelievably imaginative, patiently professional, complementing and compassionate.
+The way they complement each other on such a tough subject is unbelievably imaginative, patiently professional and compassionate.

 Joe and Joe were like brothers to me.
 Since their experiences in Calais, I have been so inspired and interested by their work!!
 The Associate Director Jane was like my guardian angel at the rehearsals.
 I appreciate and learned from her dedicated commitments, resilience, creative spirit and of course, that I will always remember.
 The fact that the company felt like a family shows all of their talent and guidance, and being part of the directing team is a memory I will cherish forever.